-A: No, this is not allowed due to insurance reasons and the tree branches are often hollow and may break.
+A: No, this is not allowed because the tree branches are often weak, hollow and may break.
 Many of our larger trees are nearly 100 years old and therefore fragile.
 Our little, younger trees also aren’t designed to hold for climbing either.
 We do have picking poles that can be rented to reach apples that are higher up on the trees.

 A: Every farm has natural hazards that consist of wasps and yellow jackets (avoid swatting or fast movements – move like a statue!), woodchuck holes (watch where you walk), poison ivy (wear shoes and socks; consider gloves; use ivy block or hand lotion on uncovered skin; bring baby wipes for quick wipe-down).
 We cannot spray herbicide to kill poison ivy because that would also kill the apple trees, so we cut it by hand and mow as much as possible.
 We encourage you to wash your hands with Tecnu soap if you believe you may have come in contact with poison ivy during your visit.

 A: Yes.
-You can take the Metro-North(Hudson Line) train to Croton-Harmon or Peekskill station and a taxi from there.
-Taxi ride to the farm is approximately 15 minutes.
+You can take the Metro-North(Hudson Line) train to Croton-Harmon or Peekskill station and a taxi/Uber from there.
+The ride to the farm is approximately 15 minutes.

 We encourage the use of FDR State Park ¼ mile east of Farm on the other side of the Taconic Parkway.
 (Go out the farm, turn right, at the bottom of the hill turn left, at the light turn right and the park is ¼ mile down on the right hand side).
 The park has lovely facilities for grilling, fields for soccer, softball and nets for volleyball, some bathrooms and plenty of picnic tables and parking.

 Normally, reservations can be made for Fridays(groups of 15+ persons) or for Saturdays and Sundays(groups of 25+ persons) including schools, scouts, church groups and others.
 Email firstname.lastname@example.org for more information and we will get back to you in a couple days when the farm is open.
 We start taking reservations on August 1st.